Robert De Niro Drops F-Bomb While Denouncing Donald Trump at Tony Awards

 It’s not the first time De Niro has spoken out against Trump.

-In January his speech at the National Board of Review Annual Awards Gala included a profanity-laced rand about the President.
+In January his speech at the National Board of Review Annual Awards Gala included a profanity-laced rant about the President.

 Robert De Niro unleashes profanity-laced rant against Trump